Collabora Online for Kubernetes

 port via theService

 object.
-To find those ports
+To find those portskubectl get svc --namespace=haproxy-controller

 Example output: